 If you have advanced cancer it may not be possible to cure it.
 But even if your cancer can't be cured, there is usually treatment available to control your symptoms.

 Problems with eating and drinking may get worse when your cancer gets more advanced.
 The causes may be the same as those in people with earlier stage cancer but a few problems are more common in the advanced stages.
-These are

 Managing problems to do with your diet if you have advanced cancer needs a different approach than for people who have temporary problems related to their cancer treatment.
 The main aim is to improve quality of life by controlling the symptoms.

 Sometimes a cancer in the abdominal area, such as ovarian cancer or stomach cancer, can grow so that it partly or completely blocks the bowel.
 Your doctor may call this a bowel obstruction.
 The waste from food you have digested cannot get past the blockage.
-This will cause quite a few symptoms such as
+This causes quite a few symptoms such as

 - Feeling bloated and full